JoshuaEnglish/taskshell/taskshell/docs/checklistplugin.rst

 Checklists are stored in xml files.
 Each xml file stores a particular type of checklist, including the basic template and all of its instances.

-Checklists organizie tasks in phases, and each task has specific actions to be taken.
+Checklists organize tasks in phases, and each task has specific actions to be taken.
 The design principle is that a single task may require several specific actions.
 For example, as part of an onboarding process, putting a sales rep on new hire draw requires 2 cases in one system, a task in a second